 “This one time at band camp….”

-The word ‘memory’ implies a singular thing.
-But to your brain, a memory is a combination of sights, sounds, tastes and emotions.
-Memories do not exist in one single place in the brain, instead they are scattered across many regions, connected by a giant maze of neurons.
+Memories do not exist in one single place in the brain.
+Instead, they are scattered across many regions, connected by a giant maze of neurons.
 When a single neuron fires, it reactivates a web of other connected neurons, allowing a detailed memory to resurface.

 If, for example, I were to think back to third grade, I might recall that marvelous day when I won the science fair.
 Chances are my brain would pull up the curious look on the judges’ faces, the sound of shoes squeaking on the gym floor, and the smell of baking soda and vinegar from some other kid’s volcano project.

 Like it or not, these memories are all permanently linked within my neural network.
 When one is activated, the rest follow suit.
 (It’s a little like Thanksgiving dinner with the family – you can’t invite one aunt without all of them showing up!)